THE WHITELEY: AN ICON, REIMAGINED

 Proven to be London's best performing asset, off-plan sales at record-breaking prices have now reached £500 million, accounting for approximately 60% of the buildings' residences at an average of £3,600 per sq. ft. - a 118% premium over the surrounding area of Bayswater.

 Alex Michelin, co-founder of Finchatton, comments: "We are seeing more than double the number of viewings per week at The Whiteley compared to any other new build scheme in London.
 This is testament to not only the quality of product being created but our laser focus on the world-leading service our residents will receive.
-Our residents are buying into a tailormade Six Senses lifestyle.We have seen particularly strong interest from Asia, US and Europe."
+Our residents are buying into a tailormade Six Senses lifestyle."

 A brand renowned for its dedication to wellness and sustainability, Six Senses London will provide all residents with over 60,000 sq. ft. of amenities including a 25-meter pool, state-of-the-art wellness studio, spa and gym, private members' club - Six Senses Place - children's playroom, sports hall and music room.
 A new global hub, The Whiteley will also introduce 19 new commercial tenants, including restaurants led by world-class culinary talent, cinema, and a range of fully accessible public spaces.